 Urban exploring is anything to do with exploring your city and manmade structures, often shortened to UE or urbex.
 It could be abandoned building, mining shafts, or drainage tunnels.
 This is also referred to as 'draining' and it can be quite dangerous.
 Tunnels can collapse, stormwater drain can flash flood and have bad air, and abandoned building may expose you to harmful chemicals and asbestos dust.
 Rotting vegetation/fauna can cause a build-up of sulphur dioxide which is a toxic gas – So if you smell rotting eggs, retreat.
 Other possible hazards are things like discarded syringes, rusty and sharp objects, slipping, falling, and unstable nature of old builds.
 The activity presents various risks, including both physical danger and, if done illegally and/or without permission, the possibility of arrest and punishment.
 See also the Wikipedia entry on urban exploration.

 The catacombs found in Paris are a prime example of this.
 However, local examples include the mine shafts at Paluma Range, the Hervey Range Train Tunnels, WWII bunkers, old train yard(s), stormwater drains, abandoned buildings (like the old hospital), and could even be the Street Art Walking Trail.
 There are also parkour groups that explore rooftops and construction sites, which is also known as 'rooftopping' or 'skywalking'.

 Photographers are also looking for unique and grungy locations.
 In 2018, some also use quadcopter / drones to fly through and close to building.
 Location-based games such as Ingress and Pokémon Go also incorporate urban exploration to some extent.
-The geocachers has also hidden some items around the stormwater drains of Townsville.
+The geocachers have also hidden some items around the stormwater drains of Townsville.